lesleyrs/web-gbc/README.md

 Small non-emscripten build, supports fast forward and rapid a+b.
 Inspired by dev videos of [raylib.js](https://github.com/tsoding/zozlib.js).

 ## Controls
 Search `keyDown` in [gb.js](gb.js).
 You can drag & drop a rom on the canvas to load it (multiple files work, for saves).
 The initial canvas will be 160x144, zoom in to scale it up.
-The bookmark bar can be toggled with `Ctrl-Shift-B` for vertical space.
+Use `Ctrl-Shift-B` to toggle the bookmark bar for more vertical screen space.
 Other browser console options are:

 + `gb.fetch("path/to/rom")`: Fetch rom and save with same name.
 You can fetch from disk using relative path if hosted locally or from a link like https://hh.gbdev.io/ if it has the correct headers.